SOBotics/Botpy/docs/overview.rst

     $ mkdir ~/.testbot

 You're now all good to go!
 Try running the bot.
 Go to the sandbox room on SO chat and run some commands.
 This is all what is required to run a fully functional chatbot on the StackExchange network.

+.. note:: The bot account you are using needs to have at least 20 reputation on StackOverflow to chat.
+If you do not have a bot account, or simply do not have 20 rep in it, you can use your own account.
+It might be slightly weird with the bot responding to your own messages from the same account, but it'll work.